-riodic inspection, adjustment and lubrication will keep your vehicle in the safest and most efficient condition possible.
+Safety is an obligation of the owner.
+Periodic inspection, adjustment and lubrication will keep your vehicle in the safest and most efficient condition possible.
 The most important points of inspection, adjustment, and lubrication are explained on the following pages.
-The intervals given in the periodic maintenance and lubrication chart should be simply considered as a general guide under normal riding conditions.
-However, DEPENDING ON THE WEATHER, TERRAIN, GEOGRAPHICAL LOCATION, AND INDIVIDUAL USE, THE MAINTENANCE INTERVALS MAY NEED TO BE SHORT-
+The intervals given in the periodic maintenance and lubrication chart should be simply considered as a general quide under normal riding conditions.
+However, DEPENDING ON THE WEATHER, TERRAIN, GEOGRAPHI-CAL LOCATION.
+AND INDIVIDUAL USE.
+THE MAINTENANCE INTER-VALS MAY NEED TO BE SHORT-ENED.